 - 1 1/2 cup water

-- Preheat oven to 375˚.
-Toss strawberries with maple syrup.
+- Preheat oven to 375˚ F. Toss strawberries with maple syrup.
 Roast for 15-20 minutes or until strawberries are soft and juicy.

 - Combine millet in a pan with water and milk.
-Simmer over medium-low heat, stirring frequently.
-Cook for 15-20 minutes.
-Millet should be porridge consistency and grains-pieces should be soft.
-Add more milk if needed if grains aren't soft and continue to cook.
+Simmer over medium-low heat, stirring frequently, cooking for 15-20 minutes.
+Millet should be porridge consistency and grain pieces should be soft.
+If grains are not soft, add a bit more milk and continue to cook until grains are tender.

 - Serve with roasted strawberries and a bit of heavy cream or milk.